-While two-thirds of clinical students taking the survey report using Clinical Student Advisers during their rotations, their experience was uneven.
-While most reported excellent experiences, others reported problems that include unresponsiveness of advisers or confusion about their duties.
+While two-thirds of clinical students taking the survey report using Clinical Student Advisors during their rotations, their experience was uneven.
+While most reported excellent experiences, others reported problems that include unresponsiveness of advisors or confusion about their duties.

 “We’re on it,” says Paula Diamante, MD, Director of Faculty Affairs.
-“Dr. Muhsin and I will be working very closely with the Deans and the Clinical Student Advisers to improve the program.
-The Clinical Student Advisers are as critical to clinical students as Academic Advisers are to preclinical students.”
+“Dr. Muhsin and I will be working very closely with the Deans and the Clinical Student Advisors to improve the program.
+The Clinical Student Advisors are as critical to clinical students as Academic Advisors are to pre-clinical students.”